 - Pressure Distribution systems: Annually

-- Proprietary system such as an ATU, Orenco, drip irrigation, and other products: Annually, or more often if required by the manufacturer
+- Proprietary system such as an ATU, Orenco, drip irrigation, and other products: Every 6 months, or at different frequency if specified my the manufacturer.

 - Mound, Sand Filter, or Sand Filter to Mound systems: Annually

 What happens during an inspection?

 The On-site System Maintainer (OSM) will inspect your system components: